statsig-io/docs/docs/integrations/data-imports/overview-deprecated.md

 slug: overview
 ---

+**Note: this solution is still functional, but can be manual and time consuming to set up with minimal error handling.
+We encourage you to check out the [Data Warehouse Ingestion](../../data-warehouse-ingestion/introduction.md) solution instead.**

 ## Overview

 Statsig has a number of ways by which you can send your own events or pre-computed metrics.
 We support some native integrations to read directly from your data warehouse, or you can choose to write your data to Azure storage owned by Statsig.